KELLI TURNER, Hooters Orange Park

 WASABI JAPANESE STEAKHOUSE & SUSHI BAR

-Finalists: Sakura, Fusion Sushi
+Favorites: Sakura, Fusion Sushi

 Folio Weekly readers agree that Wasabi Japanese Steakhouse & Sushi Bar offers up the Best Japanese fare in town.
 You can’t go wrong with anything on the menu—you’ll probably end up drowning everything in shrimp sauce anyway.
 Also, word to the wise: If you’re there for a family gathering, just make sure Uncle Joe doesn’t try to do his rendition of a Japanese accent.
 Not cool, Uncle Joe.
 Not cool.